wp-plugins/hackadelic-table-of-content-boxes/readme.txt

 #### [1.1.1](http://hackadelic.com/toc-boxes-1-1-1-released)

-* Added the class `toc-anchor` to the named anchors generated at the headings (i.e. the link targets for the TOC links).
+* Added the class `toc-anchor` to the named anchors generated at the headings (i.e. the link targets for the TOC links) to support their individual styling via CSS.
 * Minor bug-fixes

 #### [1.1.0](http://hackadelic.com/toc-boxes-1-1-support-hyperlinks-in-headings)